Loading profile data...

 Stuart HartleyIncrementa Consulting Limited

-Before we start to go through the process of building better decision making, let's look at what goes wrong with decision making.
+Before we go through the process of building better decision-making, let's look at what goes wrong with decision-making.

 So which decisions require more thought and which decisions could be instinctive?
 We generally look at three specific factors: